-One sided mattresses
+One sided mattresses exposed

 Looking at the advertising material, it tells us that it removes the need for turning and are described as ‘easy care’.
 So far so good you may be thinking.
 In actual fact, there is simply no benefit to you but every benefit to the manufacturer.
 Manufacturers such as Eve, Simba and Made are all one-sided mattresses.
 They don’t make a big fuss about this on their websites and if you read on you will know why they don’t.
 In fact, we have a really detailed discussion on the new wave of boxed one-sided foam mattresses such as the Eve mattress that you can read here.

 It all started with the introduction of memory foam mattresses.
 People got used to not having to turn them and so manufacturers thought they could apply the same principle to all other types of mattress.
 Thereby, using half the normal quota of fillings and keeping their profit margins stable.
 The lifespan of the mattress is obviously directly halved so you will be out looking for another mattress a lot sooner than would otherwise be the case.

 Turning a mattress does not feature high on everyone’s list of household chores, for elderly and infirm people it can be quite a challenge.
-This is why I say that for these type of mattresses you should be paying proportionately less than a traditional double sided mattress not equal to and certainly not more!
+This is why I say that for these type of mattresses you should be paying proportionately less than a traditional double-sided mattress not equal to and certainly not more!

-What are the exceptions to one sided mattresses?
+What are the exceptions to one-sided mattresses?

 There are a couple of obvious exceptions as in the case of mattresses with memory foam or latex as the comfort layer.
-With latex being extremely durable and expensive it will rarely be on a double sided mattress (unless it is one complete core).
-Having a double sided latex mattress (utilised on a pocket spring unit) is relatively pointless as latex is amongst the most durable product available and it will be better to replace (in time) rather than extend.
-These are both valid exceptions for one sided mattresses.
+With latex being extremely durable and expensive it will rarely be on a double-sided mattress (unless it is one complete core).
+Having a double-sided latex mattress (utilised on a pocket spring unit) is relatively pointless as latex is amongst the most durable product available and it will be better to replace (in time) rather than extend.
+These are both valid exceptions for one-sided mattresses.

 What if I can’t physically turn my mattress?

-Why are foam mattresses one sided?
+Why are foam mattresses one-sided?

 Hybrid mattresses by their very nature can only ever be one-sided.
 This is down to the fact that progressive foams would be crushed beyond recognition if you turned these kinds of mattresses over.
 We always advise the use of a turnable topper with these kinds of mattresses to help reduce this issue.
 This is the drawback with the Eve mattress, Simba and Casper models.
 They are all one-sided so once that sleep surface settles, dips or sags that’s it.
 It’s game over for your new mattress.

-Why are some sprung mattresses one sided?
+Why are some Pocket Sprung mattresses one-sided?

 It also becomes a quality issue.
 No self-respecting manufacturer can claim a one-sided sprung mattress can be deemed as a quality product it isn’t.
 Savoir Beds, Vi-Spring and manufacturers of that ilk would not dream of producing a mattress that has upholstery on one side and not much at all on the other.
 It goes against everything they stand for.
 However many retailers who struggle with high marketing costs, rents and advertising budgets have seen one-sided mattresses as a way to cut costs.

-The manufacturing process of one sided mattresses also goes towards a logical explanation of why a one-sided coil sprung mattress can be seen as completely inferior.
-On one sided mattresses there is a sleep surface and an underlying non-sleep surface.
-Nine times out of ten this non sleep surface will be nothing more than a saturn pad (The recycled grey material you may be familiar with) clipped to the spring unit.
+The manufacturing process of one-sided mattresses also goes towards a logical explanation of why a one-sided coil sprung mattress can be seen as completely inferior.
+On one-sided mattresses, there is a sleep surface and an underlying non-sleep surface.
+Nine times out of ten this non-sleep surface will be nothing more than a saturn pad (The recycled grey material you may be familiar with) clipped to the spring unit.
 This will be all that is keeping the spring unit stable and preventing the springs from penetrating through the underside fabric.

-I regularly see comments on the web that state non-turn mattresses utilise ‘new materials’ and springing systems in order that the mattress won’t suffer from the same settlement problems as other forms of construction may this is obviously nothing short of complete diatribe.
+We regularly see comments on the web that state non-turn mattresses utilise ‘new materials’ and springing systems in order that the mattress won’t suffer from the same settlement problems as other forms of construction may this is obviously nothing short of complete diatribe.
 There are only so many upholstery components that can be used in a mattress and I have not seen or heard of any component that is more durable than those currently used.
 If there were, do you not think that manufacturers would be using them on all their mattresses to ensure a greater degree of longevity?

-Retail example of a one sided mattress description
+Retail example of a one-sided mattress description

 “If you need the support a firm mattress provides, our Omega mattress is the ideal choice.
 The springs in our Omega mattress distribute weight evenly, supporting your body in any position and eliminating “roll together”.
 With layers of upholstery for added comfort and finished with a traditional Belgian damask cover, our Omega offers great value for money.”